 How do we plug a microphone into a mic preamplifier?

 XLR connections are typical when plugging a microphone into a preamplifier.
-It is usually the case the microphone connects to an XLR cable which then carries the signal to the microphone preamplifier.
+Usually, the microphone connects to an XLR cable, which then carries the signal to the microphone preamplifier.

 To read more about microphone connections and balanced/unbalanced audio, please check out the following My New Microphone articles: